GetLevvel/katacoda-scenarios/rhoar-vertx/quote-generator/04-create-openshift-project.md

 ``oc policy add-role-to-group edit system:serviceaccounts -n vertx-kubernetes-workshop``{{execute}}

 The first instruction creates the project.
-The 3 last instructions grant permissions in order to use all the OpenShift capabilities.
+The second instruction grants permissions in order to use all the OpenShift capabilities.

 **3. Open the OpenShift Web Console**